 Here we will explain some legal unsecured creditor reasons for why owning bullion outside the banking and financial system makes total common sense.

-There has been a combined 50% increase in global debt levels since 2007.
 Every major financial crisis keeps growing more extensive, and the next ones will likely be at the commercial bank and sovereign nation level.

 Increased financial complexity and mushrooming unpayable debts make a new financial crisis a near absolute certainty.